taocpp/PEGTL/README.md

 The Parsing Expression Grammar Template Library (PEGTL) is a zero-dependency C++ header-only parser combinator library for creating parsers according to a [Parsing Expression Grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG).

+**The main branch will go through phases of incompatible changes while parts of the evolution branch are back-ported.
+Please download [the latest release](https://github.com/taocpp/PEGTL/releases) rather than using unreleased changes from the main branch.**

 ## Documentation

 * [Changelog](doc/Changelog.md)